NilFoundation/zkLLVM/gitbook-docs/circuit-development/optimizations.md

 # Reduce amount of if-else statements

-# Integer types are field types
+# Integer types are Galois field types

 When developing the algorithm remember that all integer types by default are being treated as field types.
+Unless they are being used by an intrinsic function that takes bit size into account.

 # Remember to use compile-time evaluations when possible